dabroom/beargame/README.md

 # beargame
-its a game with a bear in it
+Its a game with a bear in it

-made in game maker 6.1
+Made in game maker 6.1